aditipanda/shell-scripting-basics/README.md

 # shell-scripting-basics
-A very gentle introduction to the world of shell scripting
+A very gentle introduction to the world of shell scripting.